xxc3nsoredxx/sedutil/README.md

   * BusyBox configurator
 * `uclibc-menuconfig`
   * uClibc configurator

+If any toolchain options are changed, a `make clean` is required to ensure that the changes propagate down to each package.
+When in doubt, `make clean`.
+Buildroot is configured to use `ccache` so most changes won't result in a complete rebuild.

 To control the level of debug output for `sedutil-cli` and `linuxpba`, change the following `Kconfig` option using the Buildroot configurator:
 ```